Contact Us 1-800-596-4880

 The organization from which you use the Administration portal must have an Anypoint MQ FIFO entitlement.
 See Anypoint MQ FAQ for the regions where Anypoint MQ is available.

-Use a curl command like the following to create a FIFO queue:
+Use a curl command to create a FIFO queue:

 curl -X PUT "https://anypoint.mulesoft.com/mq/admin/api/v1/organizations/<ORG_ID>/environments/<ENV_ID>/regions/<REGION_ID>/destinations/queues/<QUEUE_ID>" \